ZaneWesley/ZaneWesley.github.io/README.md

 <img src="https://zanewesley.github.io/images/github-header.png" width="100%">

 # Hey There!
 I'm **Zane Wesley!** I love Jesus, web coding, running and Apple.
 I specialize in UX and UI development and design and work hard to make sure that all of my projects work flawlessly and are fully accessible.
+Due to being a busy college student, updates to the site may be slow.

 Want to see what I've been up to?
 Visit my website to see my projects. [https://zanewesley.github.io](https://zanewesley.github.io)